Northern crested newt: Courtship and reproduction

-Northern crested newts, like their relatives in the genus Triturus, perform a complex courtship display, where the male attracts a female through specific body movements and waves pheromones to her.
+Northern crested newts, like their relatives in the genus Triturus, perform a complex courtship display, where the male attracts a female through specific body movements and releases pheromones to her.
 The males are territorial and use small patches of clear ground as leks, or courtship arenas.
-When successful, they guide the female over a spermatophore they deposit on the ground, which she then takes up with her cloaca.
+If successful, the male will guide the female over a spermatophore that he has deposited on the ground, which she will then take up with her cloaca.

-The eggs are fertilised internally, and the female deposits them individually, usually folding them into leaves of aquatic plants.
-A female takes around five minutes for the deposition of one egg.
-They usually lay around 200 eggs per season.
-Embryos are usually light-coloured, 1.8–2 mm in diameter with a 6 mm jelly capsule, which distinguishes them from eggs of other co-existing newt species that are smaller and darker-coloured.
+The eggs are fertilised internally, and deposited individually by the female, usually folding them into leaves of aquatic plants.
+It takes a female takes around five minutes to deposit one egg.
+She usually lays around 200 eggs per season.
+The embryos are usually light-coloured, 1.8–2 mm in diameter with a 6 mm jelly capsule, which distinguishes them from eggs of other co-existing newt species that are smaller and darker-coloured.
 A genetic particularity shared with other Triturus species causes 50% of the embryos to die.

-Larvae hatch after two to five weeks, depending on temperature.
-As in all salamanders and newts, forelimbs develop first, followed later by the back legs.
+The larvae hatch after two to five weeks, depending on temperature.
+As with all salamanders and newts, the forelimbs develop first, followed later by the back legs.
 Unlike smaller newts, crested newt larvae are mostly nektonic, swimming freely in the water column.
-Just before the transition to land, the larvae resorb their external gills; they can at this stage reach a size of 7 cm.
+Just before they transition to land, the larvae resorb their external gills.
+At this stage, they can reach a size of 7 cm.
 Metamorphosis into terrestrial efts takes place two to four months after hatching, again depending on temperature.
 Survival of larvae from hatching to metamorphosis has been estimated at a mean of roughly 4%.
 In unfavourable conditions, larvae may delay their development and overwinter in water, although this seems to be less common than in the small-bodied newts.